 Borrowing money to pay for medical expenses still have to pay personal income tax?

-However, according to Mr. Son, it is necessary to add deductions for expenses to meet essential housing needs such as paying rent, paying bank loan interest for the first house to be purchased, and transportation expenses such as buying electric cars as a means of transportation to demonstrate the spirit of leniency for the people and nurturing revenue sources.
+However, according to Mr. Son, it is necessary to add deductions for expenses to meet essential housing needs such as paying rent, paying bank loan interest for the first house to be purchased and transportation expenses such as buying electric cars as a means of transportation to demonstrate the spirit of leniency for the people and nurturing revenue sources.

 Regarding deductions for medical and educational expenses, tax expert Vo Thanh Hung said that it is necessary to deduct enough for 7 basic needs groups including: food, clothing, housing, travel, entertainment, education, and medical expenses, not just for education and medical expenses.

 However, these people are not entitled to deductions and still have to pay personal income tax when working, which is unreasonable.
-Therefore, according to Mr. Tuan, the draft Law on Personal Income Tax should also consider this issue to help reduce the difficulties for families of taxpayers with people suffering from serious illnesses.
+Therefore, according to Mr. Tuan, the draft Personal Income Tax Law should also consider this issue to help reduce the difficulties for families of taxpayers with seriously ill members.

 How much family deduction is reasonable?